rashmi-patil-1492/video-semantic-segmentation-network/README.md

 #### How to process a video

 **Prerequisites**
-1. Download pretrained models as mentioned in the [models and checkpoints section](#models-and-checkpoints) and copy them over as specified
+1. Download pretrained models as mentioned in the [models and checkpoints section](#models-and-checkpoints) and copy them over as specified.
-2. Download one of the sample video from the [datasets]($datasets) section point number 4 and copy it to project folder
+2. Download one of the sample video from the [datasets]($datasets) section point number 4 and copy it to project folder.

 Run the following: